Tandashi/YTSync-Plugin/README.md

 ### Creating a room

-To create a room simply visit a video and click on the 'Create Sync' button.
+To create a room simply visit a video and click on the `Create Sync` button.
 After you joined the sync session simply copy the URL and share it with your friends.

 ### Adding a video to the queue

-Simply navigate to the video you want to add and click the 'Add to Queue' button.
+Simply navigate to the video you want to add and click the `Add to Queue` button.
 It should automatically be added to the queue if you have the [permissions](#permissions-roles) to do so.

 ### Removing a video from the queue